This post may contain affiliate links.

 I Spy – Preschoolers solve the riddles to complete the puzzles.
 This game teaches visual discrimination.
 With pictures as well as words and interlocking pairs, no reading is required for this game.

-What is your favorite preschool board game?
+What is your favorite board game for preschoolers?